Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Application to microbiome datasets

-The GlobalPatterns dataset includes 26 biological samples derived from both human and environmental specimens.
-There are a total of 19,216 OTUs and the average total counts per biological sample is larger than 100,000.
-We collapsed all taxa OTUs to the genus level --a standard operation in microbiome studies-- and yielded 996 distinct genera.
+The Global Patterns dataset includes 26 biological samples derived from both human and environmental specimens.
+There are a total of 19,216 OTUs, and the average total counts per biological sample is larger than 100,000.
+We collapsed all taxa OTUs to the genus level---a standard operation in microbiome studies---and yielded 996 distinct genera.
 We treated these genera as OTUs' and fit our model to this collapsed dataset.
 We ran one MCMC chain for 50,000 iterations and recorded posterior samples every 10 iterations.

-We first performed a clustering analysis of biological samples using Partitioning Among Medoids (PAM) \citep{hastie2003pam}.
-For each posterior sample of the model parameters, we computed $P^j|\bn$ for $j=1,\ldots,J$ and calculated the Bray-Curtis dissimilarity matrix between biological samples.
-By averaging over the MCMC iterations and the clustering results from each dissimilarity matrix, we obtained the posterior probability of two biological samples being clustered together.
+We first performed a cluster analysis of biological samples based on their microbial compositions.
+For each posterior sample of the model parameters, we computed $P^j$ for $j = 1, \ldots, J$ and calculated the Bray-Curtis dissimilarity matrix between biological samples.
+We then clustered the biological samples using this dissimilarity matrix with Partitioning Among Medoids (PAM) \citep{hastie2003pam}.
+By averaging over the MCMC iterations for the clustering results from each dissimilarity matrix, we obtained the posterior probability of two biological samples being clustered together.
 Figure \ref{gp.fig}(a) illustrates the clustering probabilities.
 We can see that biological samples belonging to a specific specimen type are tightly clustered together while different specimens tend to define separate clusters.
 This is consistent with the conclusion in \cite{gp_paper}, where the authors suggest, that within specimen microbiome variations are limited when compared to variations across specimen types.
 We also observed that biological samples from the skin are clustered with those from the tongue.
 This is to some extent an expected result, because both specimens are derived from humans, and because the skin microbiome has often OTUs frequencies comparable to other body sites \citep{grice2011skin}.